 These numbers also highlight the potential benefit of successfully negotiating a negligent driving charge in lieu of a DUI.
 Drivers with negligent driving incidents on their records will spend $1460 less on insurance over a three-year period than drivers with DUIs.

-If you have any other incidents on your record, like speeding tickets or accidents, expect the DUI to exponentially raise your insurance.
+If you have any other incidents on your record like speeding tickets or accidents, you're probably already paying higher insurance rates.
+Adding a DUI into the mix exponentially raises your rates.
 Multiple stains on your record also puts you at greater risk of having your coverage cancelled altogether.
 That's why it's vital to do everything in your power to lessen the impact of a DUI charge.
 "The insurance savings over a multi-year period will be in the thousands and more than pay the costs of my services," says Norton.

 There are considerable long term insurance savings for drivers who can get their DUI dropped or reduced to negligent driving charge.
 And it's not just higher premiums that will cost you.

 Numbers vary depending on your state's laws and the specifics of your DUI.
 But these averages will give you a good idea of what kind of expenses you will face besides rising insurance premiums when you're charged with your first DUI:

 If you're facing a second DUI, be aware that these numbers are likely to rise exponentially.
 Prosecutors and judges are considerably harsher on repeat offenders.

 One additional expenditure that is easy to overlook is an SR-22 requirement.
 Drivers with DUIs may need to get an SR-22, a liability document that many state DMVs require for high-risk policies.
 SR-22s aren't cheap on their own, and they often carry a stigma that leads to higher rates.
 Think of it as a badge of shame given to drivers who have broken the law behind the wheel.
 And it's required for three to five years.